Kiuwan logo

 1. Set Up a Response Team

 Pull together representatives from areas like IT, legal, communications, and management.
-Having everyone on the same page is essential to formulating a rapid response to a data breach.
+Everyone on the same page is essential to formulating a rapid response to a data breach.
 After everyone is together, establish a clear chain of command and designate responsibilities for every team member.

-Next, come up with a communication strategy to inform all affected parties.
+Next, develop a communication strategy to inform all affected parties.
 The team should provide status updates to all required legal entities by the timeline set in regulatory guidelines.
-A company’s communication strategy should also cover informing relevant stakeholders.
+A company’s communication strategy should also include informing relevant stakeholders.

 2. Set a Recovery Timeline